 The plan is first to charge the OH, TF, PF coils independently and to measure the vacuum field using magnetic sensors to see the relevance of the previous error field model in NSTX.
 The model will be revised if necessary.
-Then we will perform an n = 1 compass scan, by ramping up error field correction (EFC) coil currents in 4-6 different toroidal phases, to see if the locking response is non-axisymmetric.
+Then we will perform an n = 1 compass scan, by ramping up error field correction (EFC) midplane coil currents in 4-6 different toroidal phases, to see if the locking response is non-axisymmetric.
 The n = 2 compass scan will also be done by utilizing 6 independent switching power amplifiers (SPAs).
 It is not possible to rotate n = 3 fields before the new non-axisymmetric control coil (NCC) is installed, but the optimal n = 3 correction that was used to maximize the total toroidal angular momentum in NSTX [14], will be tested again.
 After each investigation for each n = 1-3, we will optimize the static n = 1-3 error field correction and utilize it if necessary to improve plasma performance.